Waldo's Wanderings #1

 Park in the west part of the parking lot and walk north on the service road.
 You will pass through a prairie reclamation area, walk a short distance on Lake Shore Trail before you reach the George H. Clark, Sr. trail.
 Wander down the trail.
 You will pass the historic Troll Cache, one of the first geocaches in the state.
 Keep walking past the Troll Cache.
 Eventually, you find some stairs made from railroad ties.
 The stairs lead to the north loop.

-The cache is a large jar covered in camo tape.
+The cache is a small waterproof container.
 It contains some small trade items and a log.

 Coordinates are in the WGS84 datum